codepath/android_guides/Troubleshooting-Common-Issues.md

 If the same message persists, you may need to do a **complete reinstallation** of the [ADT Bundle](http://developer.android.com/sdk/index.html) which includes eclipse.
 You should delete the entire existing ADT bundle from your computer (including eclipse and SDK folder) and re-download the bundle, extract the contents and re-setup from scratch.
 Users rarely experience this error after a total reinstall.

+### Getting "Unable to execute dex: Multiple dex files define"?

+This problem prevents a project from being built, and instead displays the error "Unable to execute dex: Multiple dex files define" when compiling is attempted.
+The issue is that the bin directory becomes included in the project build path.
+Excluding the bin from the build path often resolves the problem.
+Right click on the project name, select `Build Path -> Configure Build Path` and in Java Build Path, go to the tab `Order and Export`.
+See the full details of the [solution here](http://stackoverflow.com/a/7884908).

 ### Imported Project Won't Compile

 If you have imported an existing Android project into the Eclipse workspace and the project gives an error such as "cannot resolve target android-17" or another obscure error, follow this checklist below.